Welcome to today's edition of the Rush 24-7 podcast.

 That's her attitude about this.

-The last thing the state of Michigan needs is a tax increase, and they got one.
+The last thing the state of Michigan needs is a tax increase, and they got one, a sizable, healthy tax increase to on paper shut the budget deficit or close it.

 It's just going to continue to stifle economic activity throughout the state.

-I feel for you people of I really do.
+I feel for you people.

-But you know something, you people in Michigan, you are great patriots.
+You people in Michigan, you are great patriots.

-So while I know it's tough and I know you're irritated, I know you've got to be fitting, spitting, fuming mad up there.
+So, while I know it's tough and I know you're irritated, I know you've got to be fitting, spitting, fuming mad up there.

 Understand that you are providing a visible laboratory.